How to Hire a Virtual Assistant Bookkeeper for your Business

 Tip #6: Keep good records – and know what to look for

-When you hire a virtual assistant bookkeeper, it’s important to keep good records.
-When you have the right documentation and information, it will be easier for your VA to do their job.
+When hiring a virtual assistant bookkeeper, keeping good records is essential.
+When you have the proper documentation and information, it will be easier for your VA to do its job.

-As part of the hiring process, make sure that you ask how well-organized the person is in terms of record keeping.
-If they aren’t sufficiently organized to keep their own finances in order (or if they haven’t done so before), then they might not be able to help with yours either.
+As part of the hiring process, ask how well-organized the person is regarding record keeping.
+If they aren’t sufficiently organized to keep their finances in order (or haven’t done so before), they might not be able to help with yours either.

 Tip #7: Have good references and check them out!

 Before you hire someone, examine their references.
 Be sure that they answer your questions honestly and in detail.
-If a reference says something like “they did a great job for me but I can’t vouch for them personally because I don’t know them well enough,” then that isn’t good enough—you need more information!
+If a reference says, “They did a great job for me but I can’t vouch for them personally because I don’t know them well enough,” that isn’t good enough—you need more information!

 After you hire someone, ask their referees how things are going.
-Ask whether they can recommend anyone else who might be able to help with your bookkeeping needs.
+Ask whether they can recommend anyone else to help with your bookkeeping needs.

-Keep checking up on their work once you’ve hired them!
-Check-in regularly so you know what tasks they’ve completed.
-Check up on any problems or issues that may arise during the process of working together.
+Once you’ve hired them, keep checking up on their work!
+Check-in regularly to see what tasks they’ve completed and to discuss any problems or issues that may arise while working together.

 Tip #8: Shop around for the right virtual assistant

-Now that you have a better idea of what to look for in a virtual assistant bookkeeper, it’s time to get down to the nitty-gritty and start searching for the right person or company.
+Now that you have a better idea of what to look for in a virtual assistant bookkeeper, it’s time to get down to the nitty-gritty and search for the right person or company.

-There are a number of ways you can go about finding your perfect match.
-Do some research online and read reviews from other clients who’ve hired their own VAs.
+There are several ways you can go about finding your perfect match.
+Please research online and read reviews from other clients who’ve hired their own VAs.
 Ask for references from previous clients and check their websites.
 If they have one, see what kind of work they do (and whether this aligns with the type of business you’re running.
-You could also ask them if they will provide samples of their work—this is a great way of gauging how well-versed they are in whatever field it is that yours falls under (in your case, bookkeeping).
+You could also ask them if they will provide samples of their work—this is an excellent way of gauging how well-versed they are in whatever field yours falls under (in your case, bookkeeping).

 Another option is asking potential candidates whether they offer proposals.
-You will then know exactly the costs that will be involved before making any commitments.
-If possible, try setting up interviews with two or three different people, so that when it comes closer to actually hiring someone, there won’t be any surprises along those lines either: no hidden fees!
-Finally—and most importantly—make sure both parties sign an agreement outlining terms; such as how much money should be paid upfront versus later on; how long this arrangement must last; who owns all intellectual property created during this time period, inter alia.
+You will then know the exact costs involved before making any commitments.
+If possible, try setting up interviews with two or three people so there won’t be surprises when hiring someone.
+No hidden fees!
+Finally—and most importantly—make sure both parties sign an agreement outlining terms, such as how much money should be paid upfront versus later on, how long this arrangement must last, and who owns all intellectual property created during this period, among other things.

 benefits of hiring a virtual assistant

-It is important to focus on what you do best in order to grow your business.
-If your business is growing, it needs someone who can perform tasks that are not related to bookkeeping and accounting.
-This frees them up for other duties such as customer service, marketing, human resources management, payroll administration, and more.
+Focusing on what you do best to grow your business is essential.
+If your company is growing, it needs someone who can perform tasks unrelated to bookkeeping and accounting.
+This frees them up for other duties such as customer service, marketing, human resources management, payroll administration, etc.

-As you can see, there are many benefits to hiring a virtual assistant bookkeeper.
+As you can see, there are many benefits to hiring a virtual assistant bookkeeper to manage your bookkeeping and keep it up to date.
 In hiring one, you can focus on growing your business and not worrying about managing the finances.
-We hope that this article has helped answer some questions about the process of hiring a virtual assistant bookkeeper.
+We hope this article has helped answer some questions about hiring a virtual assistant bookkeeper.

 BOOK A FREE CONSULTATION